Jbleezy/BO2-Reimagined/README.md

 ### Carpenter
 * Removed

+### Zombie Blood
+* No longer makes zombies ignore the player
+* Makes the player invulnerable to zombie melee swipes

 ### Meat
 * All zombies go after player holding the meat
 * 60% move speed while holding the meat